- HeinOnline Database Functions, Structure & Technical Information

 - I am unable to save the PDF I downloaded.
 My operating system is Windows Vista.
 What should I do?

-- How Do I Print or Download a Document?
+- How to Print or Download a Document

 - What are the Web Content Accessibility Guidelines (WCAG) and is HeinOnline compliant?

 - What are the definitions of the content section types in HeinOnline search results?

 - Approved Discovery Services & How They Work with HeinOnline